GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/creating-an-api-gateway/en.md

-# Creating an API gateway
+# Lesson 23: Creating an API gateway

 An API gateway is a component on our application that provides a centralized handling of API communication between the client and the multiple required services.